Werwulf: Filming

 In July 2025, a casting call announced that shooting for Werwulf would begin in Elstree in September.
 In September 2025, Taylor-Johnson told Esquire that production would officially start on September 8.
 On October 22, 2025, Screen Daily reported that principal photography was underway at Sky Studios Elstree, England.
-Filming occurred on a makeshift village set at Bourne Wood in Surrey from November 11 to 17.
-Jarin Blaschke serves as the cinematographer, after previously working with Eggers on his previous films.
+In late November, filming occurred at Bourne Wood in Surrey.
+Jarin Blaschke serves as the cinematographer, after working with Eggers on his previous films.
+The project was shot on Super 35 mm film in a 1.37:1 Academy aspect ratio, with an orthochromatic look due to the incorporation of the grain structure of black and white film onto color film.

-Dafoe said that filming was also occurring in Wales.

-Filming was expected near Sharp Tor on Dartmoor in December 2025, but began a month early on November 20 with Taylor-Johnson on set.
-A small set was constructed between Widecombe and Postbridge.
-The site was used to captured only a minute of footage.
+Dafoe said that filming would also occur in Wales.
+Filming was expected near Sharp Tor on Dartmoor in the fourth quarter of 2025, with a small set constructed between Widecombe and Postbridge.
+The site was used to capture only a minute of footage.
+That November, Taylor-Johnson was seen on set in Dartmoor.
+Production took place in the Forest of Dean in Gloucestershire in early December.
+In January 2026, Blaschke and Ineson revealed on their respective social media accounts that filming had concluded.

 Release

-Werwulf is scheduled to be released in the United States by Focus Features on December 25, 2026.
+Werwulf is scheduled to be released in the United States by Focus Features on December 25, 2026, and by Universal Pictures in the United Kingdom on January 1, 2027.

+In April 2026, the first footage from the film was unveiled during the Universal and Focus Features presentation at CinemaCon 2026 in Las Vegas.